 A large organization has many levels.
 The same considerations apply to each stage in this context, namely that no one likes to be a disaster warner.
 For example, a bad piece of information can be softened or twisted from stage to stage that, at last, a total debacle in the jungle has become an acceptable success.

-In a corresponding way, it became possible that between 1964 and 1975, three presidents of the USA in succession were convinced during the Vietnam War that the Viet Cong were close to collapse and that the war would soon be won.
+In this way, it was possible that between 1964 and 1975, during the Vietnam War, three U.S. presidents in succession were convinced (at least to the outside world) that the Viet Cong were close to collapse and that the war would soon be won.

 The USA suffered an embarrassing defeat.